 A number of external scholarships are available to suitably qualified candidates and we certainly encourage you to apply.

 - Royal Academy of Engineering, Engineering Leadership Advanced Awards

 - The British Council lists scholarships for overseas students

 UCL also offers a number of scholarships, for which we nominate the best applicants:

 - UCL Faculty Undergraduate Scholarships for Excellence scheme, which provides 18 awards of £3,000 each to UCL's best performing first and second year undergraduates.

 Recognising that women are traditionally under-represented in STEM (Science, Technology, Engineering or Maths) studies and the related professions, Ford is delighted to announce this prize.
-The first prize is £1,000 and eligible entrants must be females in their first year of an undergraduate degree in a STEM subject in a UK university, who can demonstrate how they are inspiring the next generation of scientists, engineers and technologists.
+The first prize is £1,000 and eligible entrants must be females due to start the first year of an undergraduate degree in a STEM subject in a UK university, who can demonstrate how they are inspiring the next generation of scientists, engineers and technologists.
 An entry form plus T&C’s can be found via the following web site: http://www.ford.co.uk/experience-ford/AboutFord/FordCareers/Ford-Prize-for-Women-in-STEM-Study